 File Create/Open Events

-The CBFilter component provides three pairs of events related to creating and opening files:
+The CBFilter class provides three pairs of events related to creating and opening files:

 - BeforeCreateFile and BeforeOpenFile, which are Control Events fired when the request is made.